z125529-NOA-ARON/python-project/README.md

     Calculate the new position of the head
     Add the new head to the beginning of the snake

-    If the head is on the food
+    if the head is on the food
         Increment the score
         Generate new food
     Otherwise